MarcoN16/python-challenge/README.md

 # Analysis of Election Poll Data

-This project utilizes a dataset in CSV format named 'election_data.csv', containing information in three columns: Ballot ID, County, and Candidate.
+This project uses a dataset in CSV format named 'election_data.csv', containing information in three columns: Ballot ID, County, and Candidate.
 Developed using Visual Studio Code, the built-in function is tailored to construct a dictionary encompassing candidate names, their corresponding percentages, and the total number of votes garnered.
 The 'counting' function necessitates three inputs: 1st input – The list of unique candidate names; 2nd input – the list of the votes with the candidate’s name; 3rd input – The total count of votes cast.
-In this example the script showcases the following calculations:
+In this example, the script showcases the following calculations:

 •	The total number of votes cast